dhrubo55/personal-blog/content/posts/day-53-processing-http-request-asynchronously-using-completablefuture.md

 Java 8 introduced the CompletableFuture class.
 Along with the `Future` interface, it also implemented the `CompletionStage` interface.
 This interface defines the contract for an asynchronous computation step that we can combine with other steps.

-CompletableFuture is at the same time a building block and a framework, with about 50 different methods for composing, combining, and executing asynchronous computation steps and handling errors.
+CompletableFuture is used for composing, combining, and executing asynchronous computation steps and handling errors.